dexhoui/Edge-Computing-Sensor-Kit/README.md

 2. Find `#dtpara=i2s=on` and remove # from it, and save it. [*Before you execute this command, you must know how to use VIM to edit the file.*]

 **Second**, install INMP441 Driver, execute the following commands sequentially in Terminal.
-1. `sudo pip3 install --upgrade adafruit-python-shell`
-2. `sudo python3 ~/edge/tools/i2smic.py`
+1. `sudo python3 ~/edge/tools/i2smic.py`
-3. Please type y when prompt `"Auto load module at boot"?`
+2. Please type y when prompt `"Auto load module at boot"?`
-4. Please type y when prompt `"REBOOT NOW?
+3. Please type y when prompt `"REBOOT NOW?
 [Y/n]"`
-5. Connect it again via ssh.
+4. Connect it again via ssh.

 **Third**, Test the INMP441 Driver.
 1. `arecord -l`